stratosphereips/stratocyberlab/docs/add-new-llm-model.md

 To change the LLM model, you need to do

-1. Edit which model you want to used in the file [dashboard/server/llm.py](/dashboard/server/llm.py)
+1. Edit which model you want to use in the file [dashboard/server/llm.py](/dashboard/server/llm.py).
+Replace value of a global variable:

     `DEFAULT_MODEL="phi3.5"`